arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ### [[↑]](#toc) <a name='languages'>Questions about Languages:</a>

 * Tell me the 3 worse defects of your preferred language
-* Why is there a rising interest about Functional Programming?
+* Why is there a rising interest on Functional Programming?
 * What is a closure, and what is useful for?
 What's in common between closures and classes?
 * What are generics useful for?
 * What are high-order functions?
 What are they useful for?
 Write one, in your preferred language.